15 Places for Incredible Views in Tucson, Arizona

 Mt.
-Lemmon is one of several sky islands in the Southwest, which is basically a high altitude area surrounded by lower altitude areas of drastically different ecosystems.
+Lemmon is one of several sky islands in the Southwest.
+This basically means ahigh altitude area surrounded by lower altitude areas of drastically different ecosystems.
 The 30 mile Mt.
-Lemmon Scenic Byway is extremely picturesque and seems to go by fast despite the lengthy distance.
-Your drive starts near the incredible Saguaro cacti of the low desert, before making its’ way up to the pretty high altitude pine forests.
+Lemmon Scenic Byway is extremely picturesque.
+It’s so beautiful that time seems to fly by despite the distance.
+As you begin your drive, you will notice lots of beautiful Saguaro cacti.
+As you climb in altitude, the scenery changes to high altitude pines.

-There are numerous overlooks along the way to take in the scenery, and plenty of hiking trails if you want to explore the exotic plant life up close.
-Once you arrive at the base town of Summerhaven, you can enjoy a light lunch at the Iron Door restaurant, featuring a patio overlooking the aspen trees, enjoy a laidback scenic chairlift ride at the Mt.
+There are numerous overlooks along the way to take in the scenery.
+And better yet, plenty of hiking trails if you want to explore the exotic plant life up close.
+Once you arrive at the base town of Summerhaven, you can enjoy a light lunch at the Iron Door restaurant.
+If weather permits, enjoy a seat on the lovely patio overlooking the aspen trees.
+Do enjoy a laidback scenic chairlift ride at the Mt.
 Lemmon ski resort, and then take your pick amongst a variety of trails.

 Mt.
 Lemmon is a popular summer destination due to the drastically cooler climate.
 Summer temps typically average in the low 80’s – (20 to 30 degrees lower than that found in the lower Sonoran!).
-This is a great daytrip when you tire of the oppressive summer heat!
+Mt.
+Lemmon is a great daytrip when you tire of the oppressive summer heat!

 7. Sabino Canyon

-Sabino Canyon, a beautiful recreation area located within the Catalina mountains in the Coronado National Forest, is considered the crown jewel of Tucson, and thus, is packed most weekends.
-Fortunately, the incredible scenery actually warrants putting up with the traffic, unlike some overrated tourist destinations.
+Sabino Canyon, a beautiful recreation area located within the Catalina mountains in the Coronado National Forest, is considered the crown jewel of Tucson.
+It comes at no surprise that tourists flock here most weekends.
+Fortunately, the incredible scenery actually justifies putting up with the traffic, unlike some overrated tourist destinations.
 Sabino Canyon is a Southwestern treasure, a must-visit for any nature lover/photographer/history buff visiting the Tucson area.

 Unfortunately, the beloved tram rides recently stopped operation.
 However, you can still challenge yourself to the 7 mile round trip hike up the paved tram route.
 Additionally, there are numerous easy nature trails on-site.
-If you are up for a big challenge, consider hiking the Seven Falls trail, featuring a waterfall, and consistently ranked as one of the best hikes in Arizona.
+If you are up for a big challenge, consider hiking the Seven Falls trail.
+This award winning trail featuring a waterfall is consistently ranked as one of the best hikes in Arizona.

 8. Gates Pass overlook